joeromero/docs/content/cartodb_js/cartodb_js.md

 ```

 If you are using Google Maps for you basemap in your CartoDB account, using createViz requires that you load the Google Maps V3 JavaScript library in the HEAD of your HTML.
-If you use other basemaps, cartodb.js will load the Leaflet library for you automatically.
+If you use other basemaps, cartodb.js will load the Leaflet JS library for you automatically.

 #### ADDING CARTODB LAYERS TO AN EXISTING MAP

-In case you already have a map instantiated on your page, you can simply use the createLayer method to add new CartoDB layers to it.
-This is particularly useful when you have more things on your map apart from CartoDB layers or you have an application where you want to integrate CartoDB layers.
+If you already have a map instantiated on your page, you can simply use the createLayer method to add new CartoDB layers to it.
+This is particularly useful when you have more features on your map that aren't CartoDB layers or if you have an application and want to integrate CartoDB layers.
 Below, you have an example using a previously instantiated leaflet map.

 #### ADDING CARTODB LAYERS TO AN EXISTING MAP